Helium-Labs/ArgonAuth/Webauthn gated Account Access DD.md

 `composer` uses a custom ABI datastructure to represent a group of inner transactions that are in terms of the other InnerTxn `payment`, `transfer` and `appCall`.
 Making it as flexible as a regular account, except for Oracle data which appears to be difficult to include (unless it's just a signed payload).
 The InnerTxn certify the sender of the NoOp application call is the `owner` that's recorded in the global state.

+### Cost Analysis

+- Fee pooling would cost at least 3 x MinTXFee.
+To cover itself, the lsig initiating owner call, and the inner txn itself.
+Ideally have all purchase type TX cover its fee, pushed back onto the user.
+- MBR is reclaimable, except for the MBR to create the escrow smart contract.
+An initial MBR of 0.1A to create the escrow smart contract is needed.
+If the LSIG creates the escrow SC, it doesn't need an additional 0.1A to Opt-In.

 Sources:
 - https://developer.algorand.org/docs/get-details/transactions/?from_query=fee%20pool#pooled-transaction-fees
 - https://developer.algorand.org/docs/get-details/dapps/smart-contracts/apps/innertx